Shamrock Hotel: Shamrock Hilton

 In 1954 the Hilton Hotels Corporation assumed management of the hotel and bought the property at a discount from its construction costs in 1955 but also struggled to find a profitable model for the huge facility, later shown to be isolated from both downtown Houston and its growing system of freeways.
 Moreover, the Shamrock was overwhelmed by competition from many much smaller, cheaper and automobile-friendly motels.
 A low two-story "lanai" wing in the form of a motel was added next to the swimming pool in 1957.
 Meanwhile, affluent suburban home buyers bypassed the area and the planned shopping and entertainment center was never built (although McCarthy's concept influenced the successful Houston Galleria which opened near an intersection of freeways on the city's west side in 1970).
 In about 1965 the first Trader Vic's restaurant in Texas was launched at the Shamrock where it did business until after 1985.
-The hotel remained popular for Houston social events such as debutante balls, barbecues and business meetings, continuing operations as the Shamrock Hilton until 1986, by which time even its local reputation had long since faded.